In one of my favorite books of all time, Little Women, there is a quote:

 Helps with…I’ve heard reports of this balm helping with diaper rash, eczema, and dry skin.

-Stinky Skin Care Product 3: 100 Percent Pure Purifying Seaweed Facial Masque
+Stinky Skin Care Product 3: Seaweed facial mask

-Despite the fact that I’m as unfamiliar with seafood as a Kansas girl SHOULD be (Mermaids.
-Chesticles.
-Just HOW FAR did that sushi have to travel to get to the Midwest?)
+Despite the fact that I’m as unfamiliar with seafood as a Kansas girl SHOULD be (Just HOW FAR did that sushi have to travel to get to the Midwest?)
 I try to incorporate seafood and sea vegetables into my diet – and my skincare routine – as much as possible.
-The peppermint in this masque adds a nice touch, but it’s still got that anosmatic twinge.
+Simply take this seaweed powder, combine it with three parts your favorite clay mask (I like Redmond clay) and smear it on.

 Smells like…An algae bloom (which isn’t as lovely as it sounds).